Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

 Dusfergon has a defualt level cap of 201, for 200 increases from Lv1.
 The XP formula is the same as Agremon's, with the same default values as well.
-The amount of XP awarded per hit is 1 for a normal attack, 3 for a power attack and 3 for an arrow hit.
-All these values are customizable in the ini file.
+The amount of XP awarded per hit is 1 for a normal attack, 3 for a power attack, 3 for an arrow hit and 2 for a staff hit.

 XP Requirement formula: